 Chang obtained his bachelor’s degree from Tsinghua University, and a Ph.D. in economics from Princeton University.
-He joined the School of Business and the Department of Politics and Public Administration in August, 2017.
+He joined the HKU Business School and the Department of Politics and Public Administration in August, 2017.
 His research concerns the impact of globalization, especially the patterns and consequences of multinational production.

 - International Trade

 - Politics of Economic Reform in China (POLI3031, 2017 fall)

 - “Policy Uncertainty and FDI: Evidence from the China-Japan Island Dispute” (with Cheng Chen, Tatsuro Senga and Hongyong Zhang)